 Results

-Figure 2 depicts identification performance.
-We began by simply determining the correlation between reconstructed and actual frequencies for each subject for both the Rainbow (Figure 2A) and Wish (Figure 2B) sequences.
+Figure 2 depicts the identification performance.
+We began by determining the correlation between reconstructed and actual frequencies for each subject for both the Rainbow (Figure 2A) and Wish (Figure 2B) sequences.
 For all subjects, reconstructed sequences were well correlated with the actual song-like sequences.
 Histograms containing the correlation values between the reconstructed Rainbow (Figure 2C) and Wish (Figure 2D) sequences and 1000 simulated sequences were generated with a first-order Markov chain algorithm (new sequences were generated for each subject).
 The correlation value of the actual sequence is represented by a black line in each histogram, indicating the threshold for which the actual sequence is correctly identified.
 Identification performance of both reconstructed sequences was at near perfect levels for all three subjects, demonstrating how the identity of a song-like sequence can be readily be decoded by the similar pattern of frequencies in the reconstructed sequence.

 The precision of our pRF decoding method was determined by how accurately each song-like sequence had been reconstructed in terms of musical intervals or cents.
 Figure 3 displays the notes of the actual and reconstructed sequences of each subject according to modern musical notation.
 Purely for illustration purposes, the reconstructed frequencies in Figure 3 were rounded to the nearest semitone (12 semitones per octave), or “note”.
 We also lowered all notes (actual and reconstructed) one octave for better representation on the treble clef.